cisco/elsy/README.md

 * package: calls the `package` service.
 It will also build a docker image if the repo contains a `Dockerfile` at its root directory.
 * publish: calls the `publish` service.
 It will also publish the docker image if the repo contains a `Dockerfile` at its root directory.
 * ci: calls `bootstrap`, `test`, `package`, then `publish`
+* release: allows user to create a release of the repo
 * teardown: kills and removes all containers for the docker-compose project

 `lc` also supports tasks for commonly used project automation tools;